 The University maintains and makes available a Daily Crime Log on all campuses.
 A hard copy is available in the Security Office at any time, with the most recent 60 days of activity/crime.
-For activity/crime information dating past 60 days, a log will be made available within two (2) business days of the request.
+For activity/crime information dating past 60 days, a log can be available within two (2) business days of the request.